Speaker: Professor HSIAO Cheng (University of Southern California)

 “All interesting economic behavior is inherently dynamic, dynamic panel models are the only relevant models; what might superficially appear to be a static model only conceals underlying dynamics, since any state variables presumed to influence present behavior is likely to depend in some way on past behavior.”
 M. Nerlove (2002, p.46)

-Three major issues arise in the analysis of linear dynamic panel data models:
+Important Considerations in Working Panel Dynamic Model, three major issues arise in the analysis of linear dynamic panel data models:

 - initial value distribution;